Get dedexer at SourceForge.net. Fast, secure and Free Open Source software downloads

 Dependencies are other ODEX files that contain classes that the ODEX file under disassembly uses.
 These files can normally be found in /data/dalvik-cache directory on the target system.
 Unlike normal DEX files, an ODEX file is tied to its dependencies and exact disassembly cannot be guaranteed if the very same files are not available that were used when the DEX file was optimized.
 Unlike Dalvik, Dedexer does not verify the dependency files by hash but correct operation is not guaranteed if the dependencies are not the same as the those used during optimization.

 The ODEX file lists its dependencies.
-If symbolic disassembly is requested by the -e <directory> flag, Dedexer reads the dependency list and looks for the dependency files in the directory specified by the flag.
+If symbolic disassembly is requested with the -e <directory> flag, Dedexer reads the dependency list and looks for the dependency files in the directory specified by the flag.
 Only the file name part of the dependency file is used, e.g. if -e /tmp was specified and the dependency list in the ODEX file contains /data/dalvik-cache/system@framework@ext.jar@classes.dex, Dedexer will look for /tmp/

 system@framework@ext.jar@classes.dex file.
 If the -e flag is specified and any of the files in the dependency list is not found, Dedexer stops with an error after listing the missing dependencies.